astep-aau/aSTEP-frontend/docs/src/content/docs/group-11/frontend.md

 # Frontend Documentation

 The Group 11 frontend is a Next.js-based web application that provides an interactive map interface for travel time estimation in Harbin, China.
-Users can select start and end points on a map, specify departure or arrival times, and receive optimized routes with accurate travel time predictions.
+Users can select start and end points on a map, specify departure or arrival times (arrival time is future work!), and receive optimized routes with accurate travel time predictions.

 ## Overview

-**Location:** `aSTEP-frontend/app/group11`
+**Location:** `aSTEP-frontend/app/cs-25-sw-5-11`

 **Framework:** Next.js 14 with React and TypeScript